murataka9/TrySwift_Sticker/README.md

 ***

 ### This sticker is unofficial of Try!
 Swift.
-- You can select eps(illustrator 8.0~) , ai(CS6~) and PDF.
+- You can select file-type for eps(illustrator 8.0~) , ai(CS6~) or PDF.
 - When they said the complaint , if I delete on GitHub.
 - This logo was vectorize.
-So Size can be changed free.
+So it can be changed free of Size.
 - This sticker white part(bird silhouette) size that will fit into light-emitting part (Apple logo) of the MacBook Pro 13' (non-retina).
 - Try!
 Swift WebSite :http://www.tryswiftconf.com/#top
 - This sticker is open source, Because Swift is also open source.